cyscale/docs.cyscale.com/docs/security/alerts.md

 ### Alert Generation

-You can influence which controls Cyscale must generate alerts for.
-You have two options:

-1. Per control by disabling the **Create alerts when this control fails** flag.
-You can find this on the details panel of each control.
-2. For your entire Cyscale account by changing the **Severity Alerting Level** from [the account settings page](https://app.cyscale.com/account-settings).
-Cyscale will generate alerts for controls with severity equal or greater than the configured level.
+You can influence which controls Cyscale must generate alerts for by changing the **Severity Alerting Level** from [the account settings page](https://app.cyscale.com/account-settings).
+Cyscale will generate alerts for controls with severity equal to or greater than the configured level.

 :::info Default severity alerting level
 The default level is **medium**.
 Cyscale will not generate alerts for low severity controls out of the box.
-We made this choice in order to keep the number of alerts as manageable as possible, especially after you connect your accounts for the first time.
+We made this choice to keep the number of alerts as manageable as possible, especially after you connect your accounts for the first time.
 :::

 :::caution Changing alert generation